Mahmoud4265/Zero_To_Hero_Python/README.md

 ## 🎯 Project Overview

-**Zero_To_Hero_Python** is a structured, pure-python data analytics repository.
-It takes you from core Python syntax through numerical computing, tabular data wrangling, and exploratory data analysis (EDA).
+**Zero_To_Hero_Python** is a structured, pure-Python data analytics repository.
+It takes you from NumPy libraries through numerical computing, tabular data wrangling, and exploratory data analysis (EDA).

 ---